-Ever wonder what made that burrito you ordered taste so good – perfectly smoky and perfectly spicy?
-Most likely, it was cayenne pepper.
-But cayenne is not just known for its flavor.
-Native Americans have been using the spice in food and medicine for 9,000 years.
-Many ancient cultures found cayenne to relieve stomach pain and help with circulatory problems.
-Unfortunately, there is little modern research to back up any of these claims.
+Ever wonder what made that burrito you ordered taste so perfectly spicy?
+Capsaicin-rich chile powder may be the answer.
+Found in common ingredients like cayenne powder, this ingredient is now just known for its flavor.
+Native Americans have been using this spice in food and medicine for millennia to relieve stomach pain and help with circulatory problems.

 Chile powders contain a compound called capsaicin, which is thought to be the source of this ingredient’s benefits.
 While there are mixed results in the research about capsaicin, the benefits are worth noting.
 Capsaicin is being studied for its potential to reduce tumor cell growth and spread, its ability to reduce inflammation in a variety of colorectal and lung cancer cells, and its ability to slow down the progression of cancers at the gene level.

 In addition to the potential nutrition benefits of consuming more chile powders, there are many practical benefits that come with adding this delicious spice to your diet.
 They’re great flavor enhancers if you’re following a low-sodium diet, help blast chemo palate if you’re experiencing taste changes, and give a pleasant warming effect to any dish.

 There is no research to support taking capsaicin in supplement form.
 Additionally, it is unknown what kind of interaction there would be between capsaicin supplements and cancer medications or chemotherapy.